MicrosoftDocs/architecture-center/docs/reference-architectures/magento/magento-azure.md

 Kubernetes and Azure both have mechanisms for *role-based access control (RBAC)*.

-- Azure RBAC controls access to resources in Azure, including the ability to create new Azure resources.
-RBAC can assign permissions to users, groups, or *service principals*.
-A service principal is a security identity used by applications.
+- Azure RBAC controls access to Azure resources, including the ability to create resources.
+RBAC can assign permissions to users, groups, or *service principals*, which are security identities used by applications.

 - Kubernetes RBAC controls permissions to the Kubernetes API.
 For example, creating pods and listing pods are actions that RBAC can authorize to users.

 AKS integrates the Azure and Kubernetes RBAC mechanisms.
-When you create an AKS cluster, you can configure it to use Azure AD for user authentication.
-For details on how to set up Azure AD integration, see [AKS-managed Azure Active Directory integration](/azure/aks/managed-aad).

-To assign Kubernetes permissions to users, create *roles* and *role bindings*:
+To assign AKS permissions to users, create *roles* and *role bindings*:

-- A *Role* is a set of permissions that apply within a namespace.
+- A role is a set of permissions that apply within a namespace.
 Permissions are defined as verbs like get, update, create, or delete, on resources like pods or deployments.
-- *RoleBinding* assigns users or groups to a role.
+- Role binding assigns users or groups to roles.
-- A *ClusterRole* object is like a role but applies to the entire cluster, across all namespaces.
+- A *ClusterRole* object defines a role that applies to the entire AKS cluster, across all namespaces.
 To assign users or groups to a ClusterRole, create a *ClusterRoleBinding*.

+When you create the AKS cluster, you can configure it to use Azure AD for user authentication.
+For details on how to set up Azure AD integration, see [AKS-managed Azure Active Directory integration](/azure/aks/managed-aad).
+For more information about cluster roles and Azure AD identities, see [Use Kubernetes RBAC with Azure AD](/azure/aks/azure-ad-rbac).

 ## Scalability considerations

 Here are some ways to optimize scalability for this architecture:

 ### Media and static files

 - Adequately provision Azure Files or another NAS system.
 Magento can store thousands of media files such as product images.
-Be sure to provision the Azure Files or other NAS product with sufficient *input/output operations per second (IOPS)* to handle capacity.
+Be sure to provision the Azure Files or other NAS product with sufficient *input/output operations per second (IOPS)* to handle demand.

 - Minimize the size of static content such as HTML, CSS, and JavaScript.
 [Minification](https://devdocs.magento.com/cloud/deploy/static-content-deployment.html#minify-content) can reduce bandwidth costs and provide a more responsive experience for users.